 As of March 22, 2002, TeamStaff's insurance provider is Zurich American Insurance Company (Zurich).
-The program is managed by Cedar Hill Insurance Agency, Inc (Cedar Hill).
-This policy covers its corporate employees, the worksite employees co-employed by TeamStaff and its PEO clients, and the temporary employees employed by TeamStaff to fulfill various client-staffing assignments.
+The program is managed by Cedar Hill Insurance Agency, Inc. (Cedar Hill), whose duties include underwriting analysis of potential and current clients, loss control services, and other program management services.
+In addition, TeamStaff's workers' compensation insurance broker, The Hobbs Group, provides claims oversight and also provides certain underwriting and claims management services.
+This policy covers TeamStaff's corporate employees, the worksite employees co-employed by TeamStaff and its PEO clients, and the temporary employees employed by TeamStaff to fulfill various client-staffing assignments.
 TeamStaff does not provide workers' compensation to non-employees.

-The Zurich program covers the period March 22, 2002 through April 1, 2003, inclusive.
-The program contains a large deductible feature of \$500,000 for each claim, with no maximum liability cap.
-The premium for the program is paid on a monthly basis based on estimated payroll for the year and is subject to a year-end audit.
-The Zurich deductible program is collateralized by a letter of credit inuring to the benefit of Zurich, and cash held in a trust account with a third party.
-The letter of credit for \$4,150,000 has been secured through Fleet National Bank (Fleet), as part of TeamStaff's line of credit.
-Payments will be made to the trust monthly based on projected claims for the year.
+The Zurich program originally covered the period March 22, 2002 through March 31, 2003, inclusive.
+The program contained a large deductible feature of \$500,000 for each claim, with no maximum liability cap.
+The premium for the program was paid on a monthly basis based on estimated payroll for the year and is subject to a policy year-end audit, which is expected to be completed prior to the end of our fiscal year end September 30, 2003.
+The Zurich deductible program was collateralized by a letter of credit inuring to the benefit of Zurich, and cash held in a trust account with a third party.
+The letter of credit for \$4,150,000 was secured through Fleet National Bank (Fleet), as part of TeamStaff's line of credit.
+In connection with the renewal of this program discussed below, Zurich released this letter of credit.
+Payments were made to the trust monthly based on projected claims for the year.
 Interest on all assets held in the trust is credited to TeamStaff.
 Payments for claims and claims expenses will be made from the trust.
-Payments to the trust may be adjusted from time to time based on program experience.
-Claims handling services is provided by a third party administrator assigned by Cedar Hill.
-Additionally, TeamStaff has partially outsourced its underwriting and program management for the Zurich program to Cedar Hill and The Hobbs Group, TeamStaff's workers' compensation insurance broker.
-At December 31, 2002, TeamStaff has a prepaid current asset of \$3,743,000 for the premiums and the prepayments made to the trust.
+Assets in the trust may be adjusted from time to time based on program claims experience.
+Claims handling services for the program is provided by a third party administrator assigned by Cedar Hill.
+At June 30, 2003, TeamStaff has a prepaid current asset of \$1,966,000 for the premiums and the prepayments made to the trust.